informjennifer/WashU-datarescue/how-to-start/track-2-data-assessment.md

 🗂️**Workflow:**&#x20;

 * Review established collecting criteria to see if the webpage/website/dataset falls within this Data Rescue scope
-  * NOTE: suggestions will be captured and/or deposited to 1 of the following repositories&#x20;
+  * NOTE: suggestions will be captured and/or deposited to one of the following repositories&#x20;
-    * [End of Term](https://eotarchive.org/) (EoT) : Mostly includes and collects webpages and files related to specific presidential administrations
+    * [End of Term](https://eotarchive.org/) (EoT) : mostly includes and collects webpages and files related to specific presidential administrations
-    * &#x20;[Internet Archive](https://archive.org/about/): more broad collecting scope.
-Tends to capture web content (meaning webpages or part of websites) Harder to upload actual files.&#x20;
+    * &#x20;[Internet Archive](https://archive.org/about/): more broad collecting scope; tends to capture web content (meaning webpages or part of websites); harder to upload actual files&#x20;
-* Research, name, and document web pages (individual pages or a small batch of pages within a website.&#x20;
+* Research, name, and document web pages (individual pages or a small batch of pages within a website&#x20;
-  * For a large quantity of web pages or complex large websites, see Track 3.
+  * For a large quantity of web pages or complex large websites, see Track 3
-* Submit basic information about the web page on this Data Tracking Form [**Link to Data Tracking Form**].&#x20;
+* Submit basic information about the web page on this Data Tracking Form [**Link to Data Tracking Form**]&#x20;

 🛠️**Skills Needed:** Be able to browse through web pages to assess value or significance of content then be able to access a google form to submit assessment and basic metadata (details about the webpage/website)